carla-simulator/carla/Docs/carla_headless.md

     DISPLAY=:8 vglrun -d :7.1 glxinfo

+#### Extra

+If you want disable the need of sudo when creating the  'nohup Xorg' go to the '/etc/X11/Xwrapper.config'  file and change 'allowed_users=console' to 'allowed_users=anybody'

 ## Running CARLA

 Now, finally, to run CARLA on a certain gpu_number placed in a certain $CARLA_PATH, run.